loganmarchione/loganmarchione.com/content/posts/2022/11p1/index.md

 # Introduction

 My only PC is a desktop, where I dual boot Windows (for gaming only) and Linux (for everything else).
 My work provided me with Macbook (read more about that [here](/2022/04/impressions-from-a-first-time-mac-user/)), but I don't use it to manage my personal servers, write personal code, browse the internet, etc...
-But, it would be really nice to SSH to a server from my couch (on a device that's not my phone).
+But, it would be really nice to SSH to a server from my couch on a device that's not my phone.
 I figured it was time to get a laptop.
 I was looking for:

-- a CPU from within the last 5 years
+- a CPU from within the last 2-3 years
 - 16GB RAM
 - SSD (not going to store anything critical on this device)
 - full-size RJ-45 ethernet, HDMI, USB, etc...